ebi-pf-team/interproscan6/README.md

 sudo nextflow run ebi-pf-team/interproscan6 --input <path to fasta file>
 ```

-Also try providing root privileges to docker within Nextflow, by changing the the `runOptions` key in `nextflow.config`:
+Also try providing root privileges to docker within Nextflow, by changing the `runOptions` key in `./utilities/profiles/docker.config` (you will need to be working with a [local installation of `InterProScan`](#installing-from-source) for this fix):

 ```
  docker {